Black Sun by Rebecca Roanhorse (Between Earth and Sky, #1)

 I loved the ending and I'm very ready for more in this series whenever it's available.

-CW for murder, massacre, major character death.
+CW for racism, xenophobia, vomit, blood, gore, child abuse, murder, violence, suicide, major character death, death.